joacorapela/svGPFA_striatum/README.md

     where 17 refers to the number of the `ini` file and `--trials_ids_filename` provides the path to the file created in step 3 above.

+5. Plot results of the estimation by calling [code/scripts/doPlotsForReport.py](code/scripts/doPlotsForReport.py), [code/scripts/doPlotOrthonormalizedLatentAcrossTriasAllLatents.py](code/scripts/doPlotOrthonormalizedLatentAcrossTriasAllLatents.py), and/or [code/scripts/doPlotIFsOneNeuronAllTrialsAllNeurons.py](code/scripts/doPlotIFsOneNeuronAllTrialsAllNeurons.py).

-Both [doEpochSpikesTimes.py](code/scripts/doEpochSpikesTimes.py) and [doEstimageSVGPFA.py](code/scripts/doEstimageSVGPFA.py) contains default parameters settings that you may wish to change.
+All scripts contains default parameters settings that you may wish to change.
 To see what these parameters and their default values please invoke these scripts with the `--help` option.
 For example, [doEstimageSVGPFA.py](code/scripts/doEstimageSVGPFA.py) uses by default 10 latent variables.
 You may change this default by calling it with the `--n_latents` argument (e.g., ``python doEstimateSVPFA.py --n_latents 15``).